milan-sony/OmegleBot/README.md

 (Dont Forget to Tick Add to Path while installing Python)

-Once you have downloaded Python on your system, run the following command inside your terminal (If your stytem is git enabled, otherwise download the zip file and extract it)
+Once you have downloaded Python on your system, run the following command inside your terminal (If your system is git enabled, otherwise download the zip file and extract it)

 ```bash
   git clone https://github.com/milan-sony/Omegle_Chatbot.git